MaximeCaty/AL-Company-Data-Import-Export/README.md

 6. **Optimised performance** with multithreading
 8. **Restricted file size** using combination of binary encoding, column oriented storage and advanced compression

 ### Usage SaaS vs On-Premise Limitations

+*The app does not support Saas yet : we use "Table Information" to get real data size insight, this table have scope = OnPrem.
+Feel free to adapt the code if you like to use it on Cloud.*
-- **File Size** : much bigger file in SaaS, as it use Gzip while OnPremise can use more efficient compression (~40% difference)
+- **File Size** : much bigger file in SaaS as it use Gzip, while OnPremise can use more efficient compressor (~40% difference with Libbsc)
-- **Performance** : Cloud import using AL "Record" insert, is about 3x slower than On-Premise when using direct SQL bulk insert DLL.
+- **Performance** : Cloud import using native AL inserts, is about 3x slower than doing direct SQL bulk insert with On-Premise DLL.
-- **System Fields** : Can't be imported in SaaS (filled with current user/datetime).
-Can be import On-Premise with SQL bulk insert DLL.
+- **System Fields** : Can't be imported in SaaS (created at/by filled by current user).
+We can import it On-Premise using direct SQL bulk insert.

 ## Export